 QUOTA HUNTS: Many of the fields listed in the links below are quota hunts.
-Click here to apply for dove field quota hunts (deadline to apply is Aug.
+Apply for dove field quota hunts through the Go Outdoors Georgia system. (deadline to apply is Aug.
 15).

-In addition to fields listed in the link above, there are six (6) properties that are privately owned but made available through a program called the Voluntary Public Access (VPA)/Habitat Incentive Program.
+Three properties in the list above are privately owned but made available through a program called the Voluntary Public Access (VPA)/Habitat Incentive Program.
 This USDA program provides grants to states and federally recognized Indian tribes that help increase public access to private lands for recreation activities, such as hunting, fishing or hiking.
-Hunters are required to have a WMA License (in addition to a hunting license and a HIP Permit) to utilize these fields.
+Hunters are required to have a hunting license and a HIP Permit to utilize these fields.

 - Hunters are urged to contact the local Region Game Management office for the latest conditions of a particular field before visiting.

 - Check back later for 2017 dates that VPA dove fields will be open.

 For more information on dove hunting rules and regulations, public dove fields and conditions, or adult/child dove hunts, hunters should review the 2016-2017 Georgia Hunting Seasons and Regulations.

 Please note that there are special regulations for some specific dove fields, including Appling County, Laurens County VPA, Calloway Farms/Tattnall County VPA and Indian Ford Dove Field.
 Check back later for the 2017 regulations.